Milwaukee Art Museum is Gateway to Adventure with Nature and American Vision, Opening February 26

 The exhibition’s nearly 50 masterpieces—many monumental in scale—are among the most revered in the United States and include works from 23 luminaries, including Thomas Cole, Asher Brown Durand and Frederick Edwin Church.
 Visitors can see the earliest views of now-legendary destinations—Niagara Falls, Sierra Nevada Mountains, Yosemite Valley—that inspired settlers and sightseers, and discover stories of the politics and personalities that shaped the country.

-The exhibition culminates in a r1858_4_CourseOfEmpire_Destruction_Coleare presentation of Thomas Cole’s epic The Course of Empire, considered the first great artwork to ever emerge from the United States.
+The exhibition culminates in a rare presentation of Thomas Cole’s epic The Course of Empire, considered the first great artwork to ever emerge from the United States.
 This five-painting series depicts the rise and fall of civilization and will make its Milwaukee debut after a six-month presentation at the Louvre in Paris.

 Nature and the American Vision also charts the rise of the Hudson River School, the nation’s first original artistic movement.
 The New York–based poets, painters and writers who formed this loosely knit group undertook arduous expeditions to see sites firsthand, looking to nature for spiritual inspiration and national pride—a uniquely American vision.